Dual Adjunction Between $\Omega$-Automata and Wilke Algebra Quotients: Restricting the Adjunction to Omega -Automata and Wilke Algebras

 \section{Restricting the Adjunction to \texorpdfstring{$\Omega$}{Omega}-Automata and Wilke Algebras}

 In this section, we show that the adjunction from \Cref{thm:lassoAutomataAdjunctionChain} restricts to $\Omega$-automata and Wilke algebras.
 First, we note that we can define a notion of extended Wilke algebra by adding a recognising subset to a Wilke algebra homomorphisms $f: (\newords, \upwords) \to W$.
 The main observation is that $\Omega$-automata are a full subcategory of $\LAut$, and extended Wilke algebras can be identified with a full subcategory of $\ELAlg$.
 In general, restricting an adjunction to full subcategories yields another adjunction, as long as the restricted functors are well-defined on objects.
+This is because hom-sets in a full subcategory are inherited from the ambient category.
 Therefore our task is to show that restricting the functors from \Cref{thm:lassoAutomataAdjunctionChain} to $\Omega$-automata and Wilke algebras is well-defined.